 - You can finally analyze & workout on the data available with excel.

 You have exported the emails in the specific date range using the copy-paste technic.
-This technic is a basic method that allows works in some specific analysis work.
+This technic is a primary method that allows work in some specific analysis work.

 - Why are my emails going to outbox and not sending?